Configuration

 SQL_LOG_LEVEL | Hibernate SQL logging level | WARN |

-The server constructs the JDBC URL from individual components:
+The server builds the JDBC URL from the database variables:

 jdbc:postgresql://${DB_HOST}:${DB_PORT}/${DB_NAME}

-If you're using an existing PostgreSQL instance, create the database and user:
+To use an existing PostgreSQL instance, create the database and user first:

 CREATE DATABASE dokimos;